miguelcobain/IPapp/README.md

 # Using IPapp #

-IPapp is an Instant Places application generator.
+IPapp is an [Instant Places](http://www.instantplaces.org/) application generator.
 It will create the basic application structure, contact points and will keep your manifest file updated in the process.

 It is a recommended workflow as it will guide you and help you getting started with Instant Places Applications.

 ## Installation ##

-IPapp is written in NodeJS.
+IPapp is written in NodeJS, and as such it is cross-platform.
 Just grab a suitable copy for your platform from the [official site](http://nodejs.org/#download) and install it.
 The installer should include [npm](http://npmjs.org/), so you can run:

     npm install -g ipapp